Wilson Center Faculty Fellowship Application Process 2020-2021

 The Wilson Center aims to build a diverse portfolio of research projects with a focus on the identification and analysis of immediate issues facing nonprofits, non-governmental organizations (NGOs), and social enterprises.
-To that end, the Center invites Pace University faculty members to apply for appointments as 2015-2016 Wilson Center Fellows.
-Fellows will serve a 1-year term (September through August).
+To that end, the Center invites Pace University faculty members to apply for appointments as 2020-2021 Wilson Center Fellows.
+Fellows will serve a 1-year term (October through September).
 During that time, Wilson Fellows will work on specific projects (case studies and academic research are strongly preferred, interdisciplinary work is encouraged) that support the Center's mission and goals.
-In return, scholars will receive a $5,000 award paid as either income or expense reimbursement by the Center.
-Compensation in either form will be made in two installments: $2,000 upon appointment and $3,000 when the final deliverable paper has been accepted by the committee and the fellow has completed a Wilson Center Brown Bag Lunch Research Seminar.
-Fellows may reapply after a 4-year hiatus.
+In return, scholars will receive a $5,000 award paid in two installments.
+The initial installment in the amount of $2,500 will be paid upon appointment.
+The final payment in the amount of $2,500 will be paid when the final deliverable paper has been accepted by the committee (no later than September 2021) and the fellow has completed a Wilson Center Brown Bag Lunch Research Seminar or similar research showcase on campus.
+Fellows may reapply after a 4-year hiatus including the award year.

 - Participate in a Faculty Steering Committee for a 3-year term including the award year.